The George Brooks Library and Learning Centre is one of the world’s most significant motoring libraries.

 The Library also holds posters, sales brochures, VCRs, DVDs, 16 mm and 35 mm cine films and thousands of photographs and negatives.

 The Library is open to public and researchers by appointment only, Tuesday preferred.
 The collections are available for use and research on-site only.
+As we take action to keep you and other visitors safe, access to the library may be changed.

 Any enquiries contact 08 8568 4000 or email firstname.lastname@example.org